konkers/irminsul-update-test/README.md

   download.
 - You will be asked to allow the application to make changes to your computer.
   This is necessary to be able to capture the network traffic from Genshin.
-- Click on the `Start Capture`.
+- Click on the play button next in the`Packet Capture` section.
 - Launch Genshin and enter the game (i.e. "enter the door").
-- You should see the `Data Last Seen` display show "0m" indicating that data as captured.
+- You should see the data sources under `Packet Capture` makred with green check marks.
-- Click `Export` under the `Genshin Optimizer` section.
+- Click export button under the `Genshin Optimizer` section.
 - Click `Copy To Clipboard` on the popup.
 - Filters for what data gets exported are accessible through the settings button (gear icon) in the `Genshin Optimizer` section.